kurtwp/template-generator-2d/README.md

 ## 🚀 Getting Started

-Since this is a lightweight, frontend-only application, you can run it without any build tools or local servers.
+Since this is a lightweight, frontend application, you can run it without any build tools or local servers.

 ### Prerequisites